-The result is one of my family’s favourite dinners.
+The result is one of my family’s favorite dinners.
 Rich, creamy and satisfying, I always make a double batch then freeze the leftovers.
 It’s perfect for a quick lunch or dinner.

 - Rice: The traditional option for this saucy korma.